 Bettine Hoff Hermanson, Managing Director, Nobel Peace Prize Forum Minneapolis

-Bettine Hermanson served as the Academic Liaison and Program Associate at the Nobel Peace Prize Forum Minneapolis before being appointed Managing Director.
+Bettine Hoff Hermanson served as the Academic Liaison and Program Associate at the Nobel Peace Prize Forum Minneapolis before being appointed Managing Director.
 She holds over twelve years experience consulting several non-profit organizations, groups and individuals.
-Her long term consulting practice has provided her with a strong understanding of educational and administrative operations as well as tools for creating and managing successful programs, collaborations and partnerships from inception to implementation.
-Bettine taught Norwegian at Augsburg University, and she is a contributor to the ARTFUL Teaching and Learning: Student Achievement Through the Arts Handbook, which was first published the summer of 2005.
+This long-term consulting practice provided her with a strong understanding of educational and administrative operations, including tools for creating and managing successful programs, collaborations and partnerships from inception to implementation.
+Hoff Hermanson taught Norwegian at Augsburg University, and she is a contributor to the ARTFUL Teaching and Learning: Student Achievement Through the Arts Handbook, which was first published the summer of 2005.
 In addition, she has developed content for Artful Online, a collection of arts education resources that support and document teaching, learning, and facilitating in K-20 classrooms.

 Olav Njølstad, Director, Norwegian Nobel Institute; Secretary, Norwegian Nobel Committee

 Prof. Olav Njølstad teaches western contemporary history and international politics at the University of Oslo.
 He has been a Norwegian Research Council fellow, a research fellow at Ohio University, a researcher and senior researcher at the Norwegian Institute for Defense Studies, and previously served as the Research Director at the Norwegian Nobel Institute.
 In 2011-12, he served as senior advisor to the 22 July Commission, which looked into the tragic shooting that occurred on that date in Norway.